|Last Quarterly Update:||3/20/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry provide inland water transportation of cargo on US lakes, rivers, or intracoastal waterways.
-Major companies include independents, such as American Commercial Lines, Ingram Barge, and Kirby Inland Marine, and captive subsidiaries of companies that transport commodities, such as AEP River Operations (owned by American Electric Power) and American River Transportation (owned by Archer Daniels Midland).
+Major companies include independents, such as American Commercial Lines, Ingram Barge, and Kirby Inland Marine, and captive subsidiaries of companies that transport commodities, such as American River Transportation (owned by Archer Daniels Midland).

-The US inland water freight transportation industry includes about 350 companies with combined annual revenue of about $8 billion.
+The US inland water freight transportation industry includes about 330 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $8 billion.

 The industry does not include companies that provide transportation of cargo on the Great Lakes System; those operations are covered in the Coastal and Great Lakes Freight Transportation profile.